 - Kelly Dent

 Last, but certainly not least, music is for life.
 As far as an extracurricular activity goes, music is something you can practice and enjoy for years to come.
-Whether it is singing at home, playing the guitar around a campfire, or performing with your violin in front of a crowd, music is something children can take with them whereever they go.
+Whether it is singing at home, playing the guitar around a campfire, or performing with your violin in front of a crowd, music is something children can take with them wherever they go.

 Has music impacted your life in any way?
 Let us know how music education in school helped you!